agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 [q]: https://en.wikipedia.org/wiki/Quark
 [g]: https://en.wikipedia.org/wiki/Gluon

-For [my thesis][thesis], I studied the interaction $$pp \to Z \to e^-e^+$$: two protons colliding to produce a [Z boson][z], which decays to two [electrons][e] (well, an electron and a positron, but particle physicists just call those electrons).
-This lets us explore the low energy QCD region (the
+For [my thesis][thesis], I studied the interaction $$pp \to Z \to e^-e^+$$, that is two protons colliding to produce a [Z boson][z], which decays to two [electrons][e].[^1] This lets us explore the low energy QCD region (the $$pp$$ collision) but using particles without any QCD interaction to make them messy (the $$e^-e^+$$ pair).
+More specifically, I looked at the transverse momentum,
-$$pp$$ collision) but using particles without any QCD interaction to make them messy (the $$e^-e^+$$ pair).
-More specifically, I looked at the transverse momentum, $$Q_T$$ of the Z boson, or how much the boson was moving in the direction transverse to the proton beams at the time it decayed.
+$$Q_T$$ of the Z boson, or how much the boson was moving in the direction transverse to the proton beams at the time it decayed.

 [thesis]: https://hdl.handle.net/11299/175445

-## The Large Hadron Collider and the Compact Muon Solenoid
+### The Large Hadron Collider and the Compact Muon Solenoid

-The [Large Hadron Collider (LHC)][lhc] is a very large, and very high energy particle collider on the boarder of Switzerland and France.
-It takes protons and spins them around until they're traveling close to the speed of light, and then smashes them together.
-This creates a lot of energy which is dissipated by creating new particles.
-It allows us to test the Standard Model at a very high energies where new particles may exist.
-Multiple smaller particle accelerators feed into the LHC (as shown below), and it hosts four major
+The [Large Hadron Collider (LHC)][lhc] is a very large, and very high energy, particle collider on the boarder of Switzerland and France.
+It takes protons and spins them around until they are traveling close to the speed of light, and then smashes them together.
+This creates a region of space with a lot of energy which is dissipated by creating new particles.

+Looking at these collisions allows us to test the Standard Model at a very high energies where new particles may exist.
+Multiple smaller particle accelerators feed into the LHC (as shown below) and act like on-ramps, getting the particles up-to-speed before they enter the LHC.
+The LHC hosts four major
 experiments: [ATLAS][atlas]; [ALICE][alice]; [LHCb][lhcb]; and [CMS][cms], the
 Compact Muon Solenoid, which was my experiment.